 Prescriptions – patients must have a thorough understanding of their prescriptions during their hospital stay and when preparing for discharge in order to achieve their best recovery.
 According to the National Institutes of Health, “Seventy-five percent of Americans have trouble taking their medicine as directed.
 This lack of adherence is costing many people their good health and the healthcare system billions of dollars.
 Estimates are that approximately 125,000 deaths per year in the United States are due to medication non-adherence and that 33% to 69% of medication-related hospital admissions are due to poor adherence.
 The total cost estimates for medication non-adherence range from $100 billion to $300 billion every year, when both direct and indirect costs are included.”(1) Those are staggering figures.
 The consequences of a patient not understanding how or when to take their medications include:

-- Unnecessary visits to the doctor or emergency room resulting in crisis events or fatality.
+- Unnecessary visits to the doctor or emergency room resulting in sentinel events or fatality.

 - Increased costs for the healthcare facility, in terms of labor, resources and supplies.

 - Loss of reimbursements and penalties.